 Regardless of conflicting measurements, Mt.
 Amuyao remains among the most popular hiking destinations in the country.
 It is both a cultural and ecological pride of Barlig.
-During the annual Fortan Festival, legends and folklore depicting the mountain are portrayed through traditional dances and plays.
-The locals even boldly proclaim, “When we speak of Mount Amuyao, we also speak about Barlig.”
+During the annual Fortan Festival, legends and folklores depicting the mountain are portrayed through traditional dances and plays.
+The locals even boldly proclaim, “When we speak of Mount Amuyao, we also speak of Barlig.”

 On the Trail to Mt Amuyao

 Originally, there are two trails leading to Mt.
 Amuyao.
 However, the local government of Barlig closed the Batad-Mt.
 Amuyao trail for regeneration purposes.
 A new trail Mt.
 Amuyao to Ogo-og was also constructed.
 This now offers hikers the opportunity to explore the other barangays of Barlig especially those in Kadaclan cluster, known as the “Shangrila on the Edge.”.